alexreardon/node_example/README.md

 ### General

-* **request.js** - periodically requests the temperature in sydney using an wheather api
+* **request.js** - periodically requests the temperature in sydney using a weather api
 * **server.js** - simple node.js server
 * **nonblocking.js** - shows off node non-blocking i/o.
 Writes to files and serves HTML requests
 * **static.js** - turn any directory into a static webserver with directory listing.